aemasri/aziza/content/project/bakeoff/index.md

 - trainings
 date: "2022-07-28"
 draft: false
-excerpt: The NAWA Media Newsroom, first launched in 2017 in Lebanon, has since grown to be a multi-national group of student journalists from Syria, Yemen, Egypt, Lebanon and Palestine that work together in a mobile investigative newsroom and participate in trainings on open source investigation techniques, satire writing, fact-checking, and media monitoring.
+excerpt: The NAWA Media Newsroom, first launched in 2017 in Lebanon, has since grown to be a multi-national group of student journalists from Syria, Yemen, Egypt, Lebanon and Palestine that work virtually together on investigations and participate in trainings on open source investigation techniques, satire writing, fact-checking, and media monitoring.
 layout: single
 links:
 - icon: door-open